makrai/notes/baroni10-distributed-memory-corpus-sem-cl.md

 ### To sum up, the three DM instance models

-* differ in the degree of lexicalization of the link set, and/or in the scoring function
+* diff in the degree of lexicalization of the link set, and/or the scoring func
 * LexDM is a heavily lexicalized model
 * DepDM has a minimum degree of lexicalization
 * TypeDM is middle level both for the kind and the number of links